hrc7505/React-redux-filter-grid/README.md

 ### `npm run lint`

-Checks for linting issues and generates errors according to rules define in `tslint.json` file.<br>
+Checks for linting issues and generates errors according to rules define in `tslint.json` file.
 It automatically fixes the possible linting issues and the remaining issues needs to fix manually.

 ## Learn More